Customer lifecycle marketing: Effective strategies to engage customers at any stage of the funnel

 “It’s no longer enough to email your customers—the messages need to be relevant,” says Matt Sanocki, founder of Mineral.io.
-“By understanding which stage your customers fall within, and by sending relevant content, you’ll not only increase the chances your subscribers engage with your emails, but the chances they look forward to reading them—a win-win for you and your customers.”
+“By understanding which stage your customers fall within, and by sending relevant content, you’ll not only increase the chances your new subscribers engage with your emails, but the chances they look forward to reading them—a win-win for you and your customers.”

 Klaviyo helps you capture Customer-First Data™ and create personalized email and SMS flows that appeal to customers in different stages of their lifecycle—ensuring you’ll remain relevant throughout every stage of the customer journey.